 There’s a lot to do now!

-Big news for our other Dr, Ai’s Technical Director; Dr Gareth Bruce.
+Big news for Dr Gareth Bruce.
 He’s returned from Peru a married man (after some planning — this was no shotgun affair).
 In lieu of some notorious south American paperwork we’re looking forwards to meeting his now wife.

 Meanwhile, Dr Dan Jones has been speaking with some contacts in the US and Canada so we’re quite excited about what’s happening stateside in all things knotweed related.
 Dan has now exceeded a staggering 4.5k downloads for ‘The Knotweed Paper' on which he is lead author.
 Not bad for an academic paper of any sort, let alone an ecology one.